Ehud Olmert Fast Facts

 July 10, 2012 - Olmert's trial ends after almost three years.
 He is found guilty of breach of trust, and acquitted on two corruption charges.
 Two months later, he is ordered to pay a fine of 75,000 shekels (about $19,000) and given a one year suspended jail sentence.

 March 31, 2014 - Is convicted of bribery charges related to the Holyland Affair.
 Olmert is later sentenced to six years in prison and fined 1 million shekels ($289,000).
+His six-year sentence is ultimately reduced to 18 months by the Supreme Court.

 September 15, 2014 - The Supreme Court in Israel rules that Olmert can remain out of prison while he appeals his sentence.

 March 30, 2015 - Olmert is convicted of fraud and breach of trust in a re-trial related to the 2008 corruption probe.
-He is ultimately sentenced to 19 months in prison for the Holyland Affair and the earlier fraud case.
+He is ultimately sentenced to 27 months in prison for two cases of corruption and one case of obstruction of justice.

 February 15, 2016 - Olmert arrives at prison to begin serving his sentence.